SamBurgess93/Crypto-Memory/README.md

 Included in the **game** is:

-- **Logo and developers name:** A logo telling the name of the game "RECALL" and who it is by.
+- **Logo** A logo telling the name of the game "Crypto Memory".
-- **Start a game button:** To begin the game.
-- **How To Play button:** Where the user can click and a modal shows up explaining the way to interact with the game.
+- **How To Play button:** Where the user can click and a modal shows up explaining the way to play the game.
-- **Contact button:** Where the user can click and modal pop up with a contact form and socials(leads to external sites).
-The user can then fill out the form with email and message query (with validation, “@” and “.” etc.) and submitted to contact the developer.
+- **Feedback button:** Where the user can click and modal pop up with a contact form.
+The user can then fill out the form with email and feedback message (with validation) and submitted to contact the developer to suggest improvements that coudl be implemented in teh future to enhance the experience.
-- **Option buttons:** To give the user options and make use of their decision-making skills.
-- **Try Again button:** In the end there will be an option to try the game again for a different outcome.
+- **Reset button:** A button to reset the game to try again.
-- **HighScore:** .
-- **Social Icons** -  The chosen social platforms are displayed using appropriate icons.
 - **Time Counter** - A time counter, displaying the time elapsed since page load, gives users feedback on how long they have been playing, in minutes and seconds.
-This is then displayed at game end.
-- **Session Storage** - The `sessionStorage` function is used to store user information such as **username**, player's **high score** and the chosen **user preferences**.
+- **Session Storage** - The `sessionStorage` function is used to store the user score from the previous round.
 - **Current Score:** To tell the player what their live score is in real time.
-- **404 page:** A message telling the user they have accessed a page that does not exist.
-Including a button that is linked to index.html that prompts them to return to the site.
+This score counter goes up and down depending on how many correct/incorrect matches the user has.

 ### **Features Left to Implement**

 - Add music for user experience.
+- **HighScore:** .
 - Add a more designed successful sent message when sending a message from the modal form.
 - **Beat The Clock**
      - Allowing users to race against the clock in their chosen category.
      - The developer did try to implement this feature in the current release but it created a bug that was, unfortunately, beyond their skill level.
 After further learning, the developer hopes to apply this to future releases.
 - An online leadership board, allowing players to see the High Scores of other players.
      - This would require the use of a database in order to implement.
+- **404 page:** A message telling the user they have accessed a page that does not exist.
+Including a button that is linked to index.html that prompts them to return to the site.

 [Back to top ⇧](#table-of-contents)